 If your site has a blog, a portfolio, a team page, or any combination of dynamic content — Pro is what you need.

-Built for high-traffic sites.
-Adds premium CDN, higher bandwidth limits, priority support, and usage-based pricing for sites that get serious traffic.
 Most people don't need this until their site is genuinely large.

 Regardless of which plan you're on, your monthly cost can increase beyond the base price.
 A few things that add up: